bonusly/tangocard/README.md

 This gem provides two tools:

 1. A simple wrapper for the Tango Card RaaS API, consisting of two classes: `Tangocard::Raas` and `Tangocard::Response`.
-2. Models for each of the Tango Card objects: `Tangocard::Account`, `Tangocard::Brand`, `Tangocard::Reward`, and `Tangocard::Order`.
+2. Models for each of the Tango Card objects: `Tangocard::Account`, `Tangocard::Brand`, `Tangocard::Reward`, `Tangocard::Order` and `Tangocard::ExchangeRate`.
 These provide a greater level of abstraction and ease of use.

 ## Notes and Credits